SU(2/1) superchiral self-duality: a new quantum, algebraic and geometric paradigm to describe the electroweak interactions: Discussion

-Because the left and right leptons and quarks do not carry the same $SU(2)$ or $U(1)$ charges, the Yang-Mills sector is subject to the Adler-Bell-Jackiw anomaly \cite {Adler,BJ} which curiously (section 5) has the structure of a would-be superalgebraic symmetric structure constant $d_{abc} = STr (\lX_a\;\{\lX_b,\lX_c\})$ involving three Lie algebra even indices $(abc)$.
-Our new interpretation of this well known result is that the chiral supertrace, in the sense of Adler-Bell-Jackiw: left minus right Fermions, is equivalent to the charge supertrace in the sense of Kac (1.2), so the supertrace terms in (5.1) matches the definition of the even part of the super-Casimir (A.7).
-In a similar way, the counterterm to the scalar and tensor interactions (4.6) involve would-be algebraic antisymmetric structure constants $f_{aij} = Tr (\lX_a\;[\lX_i,\lX_j])$ although $(ij)$ are odd indices.
-Our result is that all these unwanted terms cancel out if all the even generators are traceless (6.3) and if the even part of the super-Casimir operator of rank 3 (5.1 and A.7) vanishes.
+Because the left and right leptons and quarks do not carry the same $SU(2)$ or $U(1)$ charges, the Yang-Mills sector is subject to the Adler-Bell-Jackiw anomaly \cite {Adler,BJ} which curiously (section 5) has a superalgebraic symmetric structure $C_{abc} = STr (\lX_a\;\{\lX_b,\lX_c\})$ involving three Lie algebra even indices $(abc)$.
+Our new interpretation of this well-known result is that the chiral supertrace, in the sense of Adler-Bell-Jackiw: left minus right Fermions, is equivalent to the charge supertrace in the sense of Kac (1.2), so the supertrace terms in (5.2) matches the definition of the even part of the super-Casimir (A.7).
+In a similar way, the counterterms to the scalar and tensor interactions (4.6) involve algebraic antisymmetric structure constants $f_{aij} = Tr (\lX_a\;[\lX_i,\lX_j])$ although $(ij)$ are odd indices.
+We find that these unwanted terms cancel out if all the even generators are traceless (6.3).
 This is true in particular in the standard model of the fundamental interactions when we apply the BIM \cite{BIM} mechanism whereby each lepton family is balanced by its pair of quarks (section 7).
-Only the representation independent universal couplings $f_{abc} = Tr (\lX_a\;[\lX_b,\lX_c])$ and $d_{aij} = STr (\lX_a\;\{\lX_i,\lX_j\})$ survive.
+The complete rank-3 super-Casimir tensor (A.7) vanishes and only the representation independent universal couplings $f_{abc} = Tr (\lX_a\;[\lX_b,\lX_c])$ and $d_{aij} = STr (\lX_a\;\{\lX_i,\lX_j\})$ survive.
 The resulting scalar-vector-tensor theory is therefore, at one-loop, superalgebraic and anomaly-free.

-Another very interesting consequence of our superchiral structure is the induction by the Fermion loops of a new scalar-vector-tensor triple interaction (4.8) which reproduces, if and only is we apply the BIM mechanism, the structure of the square of the geometric supercurvature (2.11).
+Another interesting consequence of our superchiral structure is the induction by the Fermion loops of a new scalar-vector-tensor triple interaction (4.8) which reproduces, if and only if we apply the BIM mechanism, the structure of the square of the geometric supercurvature (2.11).
 Once again, Differential Geometry and Quantum Field Theory agree, conditional on the elimination of the Adler-Bell-Jackiw anomaly.